 Consumer companies are constantly being disrupted by a range of consumer trends, technologies and macro events.
-The behaviour of consumers are rapidly evolving, while new technologies, digitalization and automation impact and change the way products are being manufactured and consumed.
+The behaviour of consumers are rapidly evolving, while new technologies, digitalisation and automation impact and change the way products are being manufactured and consumed.
 Changes in consumer and business regulations require business leaders to rapidly adjust supply chains and business models.
-Success or failure of businesses can depend on the speed at which changes occur in, and adjustments of business models are being adopted and implemented.
+Success or failure of businesses can depend on the speed at which changes occur in and adjustments of business models are being adopted and implemented.

 Andrew Bond (speaker) and Greg Jarrett (interviewer)

-The consumer packaged goods (CPG) industry has endured several challenges in recent years, such as shifting consumer preferences, international trade disputes, and increased market consolidation.
-It can be challenging for these companies to adjust their go-to-market strategies to remain competitive, and many CPG companies are attempting to tackle these threats head on, often at the expense of brand equity.
+The consumer packaged goods (CPG) industry has endured several challenges in recent years, such as shifting consumer preferences, international trade disputes and increased market consolidation.
+It can be challenging for these companies to adjust their go-to-market strategies to remain competitive and many CPG companies are attempting to tackle these threats head on, often at the expense of brand equity.

 Trade plays an important role in that buyer-seller relationship.
 It's ultimately used to determine revenue and margin for both the retailer and the manufacturer.
 In markets that are traditionally lower growth, it's a critical lever for both buyers and sellers to grow top line as well as bottom line.